-Now in its fourth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.
+Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

 The Festival is set in the secluded grounds of Victoria School.
 The main stage is set within a natural amphitheater with a woodland backdrop and the stunning ‘Claremont’ a Victorian former convent overlooking the Festival.

 We are located on the South Coast of England between the towns of Poole and Bournemouth and only minutes away from the finest beaches in the UK and with easy transportation links.